-Most fractures are caused by trauma like car accidents or falls, but some fractures can occur as a result of osteoporosis (“brittle bones”) or other metabolic disorders.
+Most fractures are caused by trauma like car accidents or falls, or repeated force for stress fractures, but some fractures can occur as a result of osteoporosis (“brittle bones”) or other metabolic disorders.
 Common types of fractures include:

 - Stable fractures where the ends of the bones remain “lined up” and in place

 - Open or compound fracture where the skin is pierced, exposing the bone and soft tissue to the risk of infection

 - Transverse fracture that causes a horizontal fracture line

 - Oblique fracture that results in an angled break

 - Comminuted fracture where the bone shatters into several pieces